Washington State University Athletics

 • Landon Wright's fourth career catch was a 26-yard touchdown in the first quarter, his first career TD

-• Tony Freeman matched a career-high with nine catches, set a career-high with 90 receiving yards and caught his first career touchdown pass
+• Tony Freeman set career-highs with nine catches and 92 receiving yards, and caught his first career touchdown pass

 • Parker McKenna recorded 12 tackles, his second straight double-digit tackle game (10, at Colorado State), second this season and eighth of his career